IBM/RuDaS/README.md

 * *F1-score*

-Predicate invention: we don't penalize them in the evaluation
+Predicate invention: we don't penalize it in the evaluation

 ## Future extensions